top of page

 Sleep can be one of life’s greatest pleasures or one of its biggest frustrations.
 According to the American Sleep Association, most healthy adults need 7-9 hours of sleep nightly to function their best.

-woman magnesium deficient exhausted laying on bed with eyes open in need of Omalani Magnesium CBD topicals
+woman magnesium deficient exhausted laying on bed with eyes open in need of Omalani Dead Sea Magnesium topicals

 While sleep medications may be helpful in dealing with insomnia and other sleep disorders in the short term, they are not generally recommended for long-term use.
 Sleep medications can be physically and psychologically addictive and come with some serious potential side effects and health risks.

-woman magnesium deficient sleeping after enjoying Omalani Magnesium CBD topicals
+woman magnesium deficient sleeping after enjoying Omalani Magnesium topicals

-Statistically speaking 79% of people get less than the recommended seven hours of sleep.
-Women sleep longer – men average 5 hours, 45 minutes, while women average 6 hours, 9 minutes.
+Statistically speaking, 79% of people get less than the recommended seven hours of sleep.
+Women sleep longer – men average 5 hours and 45 minutes, rage 6 hours, and women have 9 minutes.
 50% reported regularly using a mix of two or more sleep aids per night, such as prescription medications, over-the-counter sleeping pills, or herbal remedies/food supplements for sleep.

 · You’re a woman - any age